getsentry/sentry-docs/src/collections/_documentation/clients/cocoa/index.md

 sidebar_relocation: platforms
 ---

 This is the documentation for our official clients for Cocoa (Swift and Objective-C).
-Starting with version `3.0.0` we’ve switched our interal code from Swift to Objective-C to maximize compatiblity.
+Starting with version `3.0.0` we’ve switched our internal code from Swift to Objective-C to maximize compatibility.
 Also we trimmed the public API of our sdk to a minimum.
 Some of the lesser used features that where present before are gone now, check out [Migration Guide]({%- link _documentation/clients/cocoa/migration.md -%}#migration) or [Advanced Usage]({%- link _documentation/clients/cocoa/advanced.md -%}#advanced) for details.

 <!-- WIZARD -->
 ## Installation